 Imagine what those times and days are going to be like, so you can be intentional with how you fill those moments.
-The key is, what is going to aid in seeking God and his presence?
+The key is, what is going to aid in seeking God and His presence?
 Some ideas include:

-- Drink juice with family while they eat dinner. - Spend time reading the Bible and praying. - Write a letter to one of the people you are praying for. - Visit with one of the people you are praying for.
+- Drink juice when you are with others who are eating dinner, so you can still spend time in community when you are fasting. - Spend time reading the Bible and praying. - Write a letter to one of the people you are praying for. - Visit one of the people you are praying for.